-- Liferay seeks to ensure that multiple instance of Liferay DXP or Liferay Portal EE can communicate with each other and reference a single database without error.
-Liferay Support will provide guidance on configuring clustered instances using the technologies included with the product.
+- Liferay seeks to ensure that multiple instances of the product can communicate with each other and reference a single database without error.
+Subscription Services will provide guidance on configuring clustered instances using the technologies included with the product.

-- Liferay seeks to ensure that Liferay DXP or Liferay Portal EE will operate without error when utilizing a distributed cache, and Support will provide guidance on the rudimentary operational configuration using the default technologies for each product.
+- Liferay seeks to ensure that the product will operate without error when utilizing a distributed cache, and Subscription Services will provide guidance on the rudimentary operational configuration using the default technologies for each product.

-- Liferay DXP's default technology is Cluster Link.
+- Liferay DXP and Liferay Commerce's default technology is Cluster Link.

 - Liferay Portal EE's default technology is Cluster Link together with Ehcache Cluster EE plugin available on Liferay Marketplace.